chjackson/survextrap/README.md

 * [Stan](https://mc-stan.org/) is used under the surface to do MCMC (Hamiltonian Monte Carlo) sampling from the posterior distribution, in a similar fashion to [rstanarm](https://mc-stan.org/rstanarm/) and [survHE](https://CRAN.R-project.org/package=survHE).

-* Estimates and posterior credible intervals / samples for survival, hazard, mean and restricted mean survival can easily be extracted.
+* Estimates and posterior summaries and samples for outputs, such as survival, hazard and (restricted) mean survival, can easily be extracted.

 ### Technical details of the methods

-See `vignette("methods")`
+See `vignette("methods")`.

+`vignette("priors")` goes into detail on how prior distributions and judgements can be specified in `survextrap` - an important but often-neglected part of Bayesian analysis.

 ### Examples of how to use it

-See `vignette("examples")`
+`vignette("examples")` gives a rapid tour of each feature, using simple textbook examples and simulated data.

+The [cetuximab case study](https://chjackson.github.io/survextrap/articles/cetuximab.html) is a more in-depth demonstration of how `survextrap` could be used in a typical health technology evaluation, based on clinical trial, disease registry, general population and elicited data.
+More details of this will be given in a forthcoming paper.

 ### Slides from presentations about survextrap